Ruminations of a Mediocre Translator

 I would like to be able to say that as a result of my long experience I am a font of wisdom concerning translation.
 That, unfortunately, is not the case, but below are some of the things I learnt or realised from doing such workaday translation over the years.
 Much of this is commonsense, but it may have some modest relevance to the world of 'Translation Studies'.

 1. Translation is a goal-oriented activity, and can only be understood in terms of the goals it tries to fulfil.
-There is no ideal translation: only a translation that is appropriate to purpose.
+There is no ideal translation: only a translation that is fit to purpose.
 Translation is often divided up into 'legal translation', 'literary translation', etc., but these labels only make sense in terms of the requirements of the finished product.

 If the U.S. embassy wants transparent translations that are directly relatable to the original, that is what is required;